paradisec-archive/PARADISEC_workflows/06_audio_digitising.md

 The equipment and software mentioned above have been selected to adhere to best practice in digital preservation and archiving as set out by IASA.
 However, it is very a costly set-up.
 Below are some options for audio cassette digitising that recognise the need for standards, but also recognise that preservation (and access to the tape content) is paramount.

 ### Software
-Steinberg Wavelab is a very powerful studio software for audio capture and editing.
+Steinberg WaveLab is a very powerful studio software for audio capture and editing.
 However there are a couple of free options that are available for both audio recording and editing that are also easy to use:

 * [NCH Wavepad](https://www.nch.com.au/wavepad/index.html)